JuiceFactory22/bitebook_website/EMAIL_SETUP.md

-# Email Setup Guide for BiteBook
+New # Email Setup Guide for BiteBook

 ## 📧 Setting Up EmailJS for Form Submissions